Daniel Collins (Dark Shadows): Biography

-In late 1840, the Collins family was set upon by the spirit of centuries old warlock named Judah Zachery.
+In late 1840, the Collins family was set upon by the spirit of centuries old warlock named Judah Zachery (Michael McGuire).
 Although dead, the head of Judah Zachery contained the warlock's malevolent spirit, and whoever took possession of the head became Judah's unwilling slave.
-The head passed through several hands but ultimately came into the possession of a seaman named Gerard Stiles (a friend of Quentin Collins).
-Zachery took complete possession of Stiles and used the younger man’s personality and charm to insinuate his way into the Collins family fortune.
+The head passed through several hands but ultimately came into the possession of a seaman named Gerard Stiles (James Storm), a seaman and friend of Quentin Collins.
+Zachery took complete possession of Gerard and used the younger man’s personality and charm to insinuate his way into the Collins family fortune.

-Gerard framed Quentin for two murders and various acts of Satanism and convinced Daniel to alter his will leaving the Collins estate to Gerard rather than Quentin.
+Gerard framed Quentin for the murders of Lorna Bell (Marilyn Joseph) and Randall Drew (Gene Lindsey) as well as various acts of Satanism and convinced Daniel to alter his will leaving the Collins estate to Gerard rather than Quentin.
 Daniel's mental stability was greatly traumatized by the event and his health took a turn for the worse.
-Compounding the ailing Daniel's stress was the appearance of a woman named Valerie Collins.
-Valerie was in fact the reincarnated witch Angelique who had terrorized Collinsport nearly fifty years earlier.
+Compounding the ailing Daniel's stress was the appearance of a woman named Valerie Collins (Lara Parker).
+Valerie was in fact the reincarnated witch Angelique Bouchard who had terrorized Collinsport nearly fifty years earlier.
 Daniel recalled Angelique from his childhood memories and the shock of seeing her still alive and youthful drove him over the edge of sanity.

 In the end, it was actually Daniel's second son, Gabriel, who ended his life.
 Upon learning that Daniel had changed his will to disinherit Quentin for practicing witchcraft, he assumed that Daniel left him the entire fortune.
-Gabriel assaulted his father inducing a seizure which ultimately claimed his life.
-But Gabriel later discovered that the family fortune was to be left to Gerard Stiles as guardian of Quentin's son Tad Collins, until Tad turned 21; and sole heir should Tad die before then, or be taken from Collinwood by his mother.
+Gabriel assaulted Daniel inducing a seizure which ultimately claimed his life.
+But Gabriel later discovered that the family fortune was to be left to Gerard Stiles as guardian of Quentin's son Tad Collins (Henesy), until Tad turned 21; and sole heir should Tad die before then, or be taken from Collinwood by his mother Samantha Drew Collins (Virginia Vestoff).